 Each of our Vietnam volunteer programs mentioned will have different expectations and roles for their international volunteers.
 In general, you can expect to provide daily hands-on care, interaction and attention for those who need it most.
 We try our best to outline expected roles under the specific ‘Project Placement Placements’ above.
 However, it must be noted that these roles can still vary.

-Whilst each project location is different, as a childcare volunteer in Vietnam you will typically volunteer for around 4-6 hours per day.
-Volunteers are usually only expected to volunteer 4 days per week, however, Monday-Friday is possible.
+Whilst each project location is different, as a childcare volunteer in Vietnam you will typically volunteer for around 4 hours per day.
 Project hours each day will vary depending on the location.
-Typically, participants will volunteer abroad from 9am-12pm and then 2-5pm, although this can vary.
+Typically, participants will volunteer abroad for 2 hours in the morning and 2 hours in the afternoon, although this can vary.

 Volunteers will usually travel by public bus to and from the project each day.
 This fee is included in the Program Fee.
 Volunteers will either be provided with a bus pass in-country or reimbursed their travel fares on a weekly basis.
 The bus station is around a 10 minute walk from the Volunteer House.
 The local team will travel with you on the first day to introduce you to your placement.